 Martin has over 20 years’ experience in arts finance and administration.
 He joined the Monteverdi team in November 2015 having previously been Finance Manager at London’s Royal Court Theatre and having held positions in several West End theatres.
 Prior to moving into the arts Martin spent 6 years in investment management.
-He has professional qualifications in both accountancy and investment management and is currently a trustee of Spread the Word, an Arts Council England NPO organisation that operates throughout London as a writer development agency across all writing genres.
+He has professional qualifications in both accountancy and investment management and between 2012 and 2018 Martin was a trustee of Spread the Word, an Arts Council England NPO that operates throughout London as a writer development agency across all writing genres.

 Librarian & Artistic Advisor

 James grew up in Paris and read Music at Cambridge University.
 After a spell in the music library at Glyndebourne he was musical assistant to conductor Emmanuelle Haïm in France.
 When not with Monteverdi, James now works as a freelance musicologist, vocal coach and musical director.
 He is currently joint artistic director of the baroque collective Solomon’s Knot, with whom he has taken different productions to the Aldeburgh Festival.
-Within the Monteverdi team James takes care of the music library, looks after the Monteverdi Apprentices Programme and organises casting for certain projects.
+Within the Monteverdi team James takes care of the music library, and organises casting for certain projects.

 Emily joined the Monteverdi team in June 2016.
 Having grown up in Yorkshire, Emily read Classics at King’s College London before working for the Britten-Pears Programme and Aldeburgh Residencies scheme in Suffolk for three years.
 She returned to London to work for artist management agency HarrisonParrott managing, among others, Vladimir Ashkenazy, Alison Balsom and Hélène Grimaud.
 Wanting a further challenge Emily transitioned within the company to the world of international orchestral touring, travelling not only to Europe but also more widely including China, Japan, Indonesia, Qatar.